Office: Stone Hall 212

 Dr. Sarah J. Halvorson, geography professor at the University of Montana, recently received a Fulbright Fellowship to conduct research on climate change perceptions and adaptation scenarios in the south-central European country of Slovenia during spring semester 2016.
 Her research concentrates on the social, health and policy aspects of water-related problems, including the implications of climate change for the governance of mountain watersheds and community water supplies.
 While in Slovenia, she will collaborate with other geographers and environmental social scientists to focus on two major projects: an assessment of experiences and observations of climate change risk and vulnerability among Slovenia’s mountain communities; and an analysis of the perceived effectiveness of current climate change policies and planning tools.
 Dr. Halvorson also will deliver guest lectures in environmental geography courses at the Univerza v Ljubljani (University of Ljubljana) and the Visoka Šola za Varstvo Okalja (College of Environmental Protection), her second institutional host, which is located in Velenje.
 During her stay, she plans to contribute to field courses and work on geography education outreach activities in collaboration with Slovenian colleagues.
 (Picture: Dr. Irena Mrak, left, and Dr. Sarah Halvorson tour a gorge in the southeastern Alps while visiting a citizen science site to plan an event there later this year).

-Caleb Pan, Ph.D. student in the Systems Ecology program, received a research grant of almost $10,000 from the U.S. Embassy in Mongolia for his project "Capacity Building for Environmental Monitoring in the Altai Mountains of Western Mongolia".
+Caleb Pan, Ph.D. student in the Systems Ecology program, received a research grant from the U.S. Embassy in Mongolia for his project "Capacity Building for Environmental Monitoring in the Altai Mountains of Western Mongolia".
 Caleb is spending ten months in Mongolia as a Fulbright fellow.
-Part of the project is a 6-day workshop about climate change and snow leopard habitats in collaboration with WWF Mongolia.
+Part of the project is a six-day workshop about climate change and snow leopard habitats in collaboration with WWF Mongolia.
 The project also aims to install weather stations in higher elevations for a long-term monitoring.

 Paul Paeth, a senior in Geography, recently returned from studying abroad in Chile.
 Paul benefitted tremendously from this opportunity and highly recommends it to others.
 Several students studied or are going to study in Argentina, Austria, New Zealand, Schotland, and more.
 The Geography Department strongly encourages studying abroad and coursework from abroad can be applied toward meeting degree requirements.
 For details on tranferring requirements or electives, students planning on studying abroad should see their advisor.

-During the 2016 wintersession, undergraduate and graduate students from Geography and allied disciplines enrolled in a 2-week workshop on WebGIS, instructed by Geography adjunct faculty Kyle Balke.
+During the 2016 wintersession, undergraduate and graduate students from Geography and allied disciplines enrolled in a two-week workshop on WebGIS, instructed by Geography adjunct faculty Kyle Balke.